 When Per Wickstrom was just nine years old, he was put on Ritalin.
 He knew there was something about the drug that wasn’t right; he felt funny and acted differently than when he was off of Ritalin.
-As he got older, his drug addiction started and grew with more and more drugs, until he realized he couldn’t do it anymore.
+As he got older, his drug addiction grew with more and more drugs, until he realized he couldn’t do it anymore.
 His mother brought him to a holistic doctor where he was given vitamins and nutrients, which didn’t cure his drug addiction but helped him feel a lot better.

 After going to four different rehabilitation facilities and noticing how they didn’t give the client a choice, Mr. Wickstrom wanted to create a rehab program that gave individuals options to see what worked best for them.
 Additionally, he wanted a rehab approach that was natural and didn’t require drugs to get clean.
 He was able to accomplish this goal by developing a program that included protocols that addressed emotional, behavioral, spiritual and physical aspects of addiction.